 This new family of amplifiers has ultralow offset, drift and bias current.
-The AD8551, AD8552 and AD8554 are single, dual and quad amplifiers featuring rail-to-rail input and output swings.
-All are guaranteed to operate from +2.7 V to +5 V single supply.
+The AD8571, AD8572 and AD8574 are single, dual and quad amplifiers featuring rail-to-rail input and output swings.
+All are guaranteed to operate from 2.7 V to 5 V single supply.

-The AD855x family provides the benefits previously found only in expensive autozeroing or chopper-stabilized amplifiers.
+The AD857x family provides the benefits previously found only in expensive autozeroing or chopper-stabilized amplifiers.
 Using Analog Devices' new topology these new zero-drift amplifiers combine low cost with high accuracy.
-No external capacitors are required.
+(No external capacitors are required.)
+In addition, using a patented spread-spectrum autozero technique, the AD857x family virtually eliminates the intermodulation effects from interaction of the chopping function with the signal frequency in ac applications.

-With an offset voltage of only 1 μ V and drift of 0.005 μ V/°C, the AD8551 is perfectly suited for applications where error sources cannot be tolerated.
-Temperature, position and pressure sensors, medical equipment and strain gage amplifiers benefit greatly from nearly zero drift over their operating temperature range.
-The rail-to-rail input and output swings provided by the AD855x family make both high-side and low-side sensing easy.
+With an offset voltage of only 1 $\mu$ V and drift of 0.005 $\mu$ V/°C, the AD8571 is perfectly suited for applications where error sources cannot be tolerated.
+Position, and pressure sensors, medical equipment, and strain gage amplifiers benefit greatly from nearly zero drift over their operating temperature range.
+Many more systems require the rail-to-rail input and output swings provided by the AD857x family.

-The AD855x family is specified for the extended industrial/automotive (-40°C to +125°C) temperature range.
-The AD8551 single is available in 8-lead MSOP and narrow 8-lead SOIC packages.
-The AD8552 dual amplifier is available in 8-lead narrow SO and 8-lead TSSOP surface mount packages.
-The AD8554 quad is available in narrow 14-lead SOIC and 14-lead TSSOP packages.
+The AD857x family is specified for the extended industrial/automotive (-40°C to +125°C) temperature range.
+The AD8571 single is available in 8-lead MSOP and narrow 8-lead SOIC packages.
+The AD8572 dual amplifier is available in 8-lead narrow SO and 8-lead TSSOP surface mount packages.
+The AD8574 quad is available in narrow 14-lead SOIC and 14-lead TSSOP packages.